-- Who is responsible for forecasting and modeling?
+- Who is responsible for sales forecasting and modeling?
 Are there people already supporting this effort?

-- How will you make use of the information you gain from forecasting?
+- How will you make use of the information you gain from sales forecasting?

 As you navigate this challenging time, OpenSymmetry has published a white paper on best practices for managing sales performance management solutions amidst the changes.
 Download the full OpenSymmetry SPM white paper here.